EXPLORING THE HISTORY OF BROADCAST AND RECORDED SOUND

-Exploring the techniques from the ’50’s to the ’90’s in sound
+Examining the techniques from the ’50s to the ’90s in sound broadcasting and recording.

 In 1966 my colleagues were still mixing on valve mixing desks, with the first germanium transistor consoles having just appeared.
 There was no sound dubbing of videotaped programmes in television and all TV sound was mono, mixed live or ‘as live’ and radio mics were not yet in use.

-The demands of my private life made me leave London for a quick stint at a Welsh facility Barcud, before joining another ITV company, TVS at Maidstone and then on to the beautiful newly converted Limehouse TV Studios at Canary Wharf making shows for the new Channel 4.
-An ‘enforced’ spell freelancing and then a return to Limehouse; this time it was my job to help with the move into the same Wembley Studios I had left 15 years earlier.
+The demands of my private life made me leave London for a quick stint at a Welsh facility Barcud, before joining another ITV company, TVS at Maidstone and then on to the beautiful newly converted Limehouse TV Studios at Canary Wharf, making shows for the new Channel 4.
+The TV facilities business was an unreliable employer and the first time Limehouse ‘crashed’, I had an ‘enforced’ spell freelancing and then a return to Limehouse; this time it was my job to help with the move into the same Wembley Studios I had left 15 years earlier.

-Finally I had an even longer return back into the freelance world …just as many of the staff at the BBC and ITV also ‘went freelance’…and then I started my own sound post-production suite within a video editing facility; firstly in North London at Ace Editing and finally at Pinewood at OutPost Facilities.
+Despite the enormous payout to the new Limehouse owners from ‘Canary Wharf’, the money-men eat it up and Limehouse ‘crashed’ again so finally, I had an even longer return back into the freelance world … just as many of the staff at the BBC and ITV also ‘went freelance’… and then I needed another change, so started my own sound post-production suite within a video editing facility; firstly in North London at Ace Editing and finally at Pinewood at OutPost Facilities.
+I enjoyed post-production mixing enormously but I was no businessman and Pinewood was an expensive place to be, so wrapped it up in 2012.

 Wow…didn’t I move around!
-Some of it ‘itchy feet’ I guess but also because TV became such an ‘unstable’ business through the years, with certainly no jobs ‘for life’ anymore.
+Some of it ‘itchy feet’ I guess, but also because TV did become such an ‘unstable’ business through the years, with certainly no jobs ‘for life’ anymore.

-Coming from a TV background, with some recording studio and even radio time as well, and ending up in sound post-production has helped inform and broaden my interests so I think I can write about a very wide range of professional sound areas with good level of understanding.
+Coming from a TV background, with some recording studio and even radio time as well, and ending up in sound post-production has helped inform and broaden my interests, so I think I can write about a very wide range of professional sound areas with a good level of understanding.

-I will be going back through my years in sound and point out those changes and the transformations in technology that have occurred, so that new practitioners can understand more easily, ‘where we’ve come from’, or even those who had lived through it, remember what it actually was like!
+I will be going back through my years in sound and point out those changes and the transformations in technology that have occurred so that new practitioners can understand more easily ‘where we’ve come from’, and even help those who had lived through it, remember what it actually was like!

 I believe that using examples from actual programmes and recordings is the best way to illustrate these changes, so there will be lots of video and sound clips ’embedded’ in the posts.